prometheus/prometheus/docs/querying/api.md

 GET /api/v1/alertmanagers
 ```

-Currently only the active Alertmanagers are part of the response.
+Both the active and dropped Alertmanagers are part of the response.

 ```json
 $ curl http://localhost:9090/api/v1/alertmanagers